ayushhh026/java_quizapp_miniproject/README.md

 # java_quizapp_miniproject
-java quiz app with firebase integration for college mini project using MVVM architecture
+this is a Simple android app development project based on java for college students mini projects it also has firebase integraton the architecture used is MVVM architecture as its simpler to understand jetpack navigation and safe args were used to navigate in this project.